 Starr is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Starr is a town of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Starr who work in food service (12.68%), management occupations (12.68%), and sales jobs (11.27%).

-Because of many things, Starr is a great place for families with children to consider.
-First of all, many other families with children live here, making Starr a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Starr has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Starr is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Starr’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Starr is worth considering.

-Being a small town, Starr does not have a public transit system used by locals to get to and from work.
+Starr is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Starr are slightly better educated than the national average of 21.84% for all cities and towns, with 22.64% of adults in Starr having a bachelor's degree or advanced degree.
+The education level of Starr citizens is a little higher than the average for US cities and towns: 22.64% of adults in Starr have at least a bachelor's degree.

 The per capita income in Starr in 2022 was $19,397, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $77,588 for a family of four.
 However, Starr contains both very wealthy and poor people as well.